Alexander Tilloch Galt

-Sir Alexander Tilloch Galt, PC GCMG CB (September 6, 1817 – September 19, 1893) was a politician and Founding Father of the Canadian Confederation.
+Sir Alexander Tilloch Galt, PC GCMG CB (September 6, 1817 – September 19, 1893) was a politician and Father of Confederation, the union of British North American colonies into Canada.

 Early life

-Galt was born in Chelsea, England on September 6, 1817.
-He was the son of John Galt, a Scottish novelist and colonizer, and Elizabeth (née Tilloch) Galt.
-His mother was the only daughter of Alexander Tilloch, the journalist and inventor who founded Philosophical Magazine.
+He was born in Chelsea, England on September 6, 1817.
+He was the third son of John Galt, a Scottish novelist, and Elizabeth (née Tilloch) Galt.
+His mother was the only daughter of Alexander Tilloch, the journalist and inventor who founded the Philosophical Magazine.
 He was a first cousin of Sir Hugh Allan of Montreal, the owner of the Allan Shipping Line which was the largest privately owned shipping empire in the world in 1882.
 He was educated at Reading School.